SmithWillSuffice/ohanga-pai/content/blog/130_parentius_caesar.md

 baskets in their spare time, then during that time interval they are not investors, and so are perhaps darn good people.
 I want to make then darn good people _all the time_ not just some of the time.

+## Mini Epistle to Parenti

+Huge mistake of epic proportions @9:50 the government *_creates the currency by fiat_* when it spends (marking up bank accounts with a computer).
+This does not come from a  tax payer" — that'd be counterfeit.
+It is also a reich-wing Thatcherite-Reaganite neoliberal myth, so stop parroting it like 𖡮𖦙ꚶ𖥐𖢉𖥣ꛘꛪ ꕯꕒꕯꗞꖡs.
+Nor do governments "borrow" their own currency from a banker.
+You never borrow your own I.O.U.
+The tax credit is an I.O.U.of the State ("We owe you redemption for extinguishing one unit of your tax liabilities."
+The government always redeems.)
+Hence tax return ('revenir' ~ "to return back to the issuer" is not a funding operation.
+The _*purpose* of tax liability is to create unemployment_ *by design* (people seeking to exchange their labour for tax credits).
+The purpose of bonds is interest rate maintenance plus _basic income but *only for people who already have money* and in proportion to how much money they already have_  ~ obscenely regressive pro-inflationary policy.

+But far worse is leaving a single worker unemployed when your tax liabilities caused their unemployment, and cause _all_ unemployment in that currency.
+It is an epic tragic crime against humanity governments routinely perpetrate, the real social pathological costs of unemployment and the lost output in a mere decade today exceeding the real costs of all wars in all human history.

+Government can _always_ fully employ everyone they unemployed-by-design, without inflation pressure, since the private sector bid for unemployed labour is by definition ZERO.
+It is an epic policy mistake of biblical proportions to leave even a single person unemployed when they might otherwise be working towards public good purpose, a crime against humanity.
+Government spending (unless insanely corrupt) never has caused hyperinflation in all history — and that's a finding from a reich-wing institute!
+(CATO bros.) ⇐ they _wanted_ to find a causal link to inflation from government deficit, they could not find any.
+The government deficit is just the private surplus, it accommodates insatiable savings desires.
+Savers do not cause inflation.
+Monopoly price power, supply shocks, and the wage bid cause inflation.

+Private firms never hire the long-term unemployed, they bid for already employed workers.
+The government has no such competition when hiring the unemployed.

+Hyperinflation is always a supply shock (famine, pestilence, war, etc) and the government deficit expands as an effect, not the cause.
+Otherwise people will die in the street.
+This expansion is always at the economic base, so alleviates somewhat some inequality, until supply is restored.
+But that should tell you deliberate pro-inflationary policy even when supply is plentiful is a good policy if there is political tolerance, it reduces the burden of past debt and erodes the purchasing power of hoarded government scorepoints (the currency).
+So helps reduce inequality.

 ## Don't Power Shame Me